 Information on the ComparED website about graduate employment outcomes is sourced from the Graduate Outcomes Survey (GOS).

-The GOS is funded by the Australian Government Department of Education and since 2016 has been administered annually by the Social Research Centre.
+The GOS is funded by the Australian Government Department of Education, Skills and Employment and since 2016 has been administered annually by the Social Research Centre.

 The GOS is completed by graduates of Australian higher education institutions approximately four months after completion of their courses.
 It provides information on the labour market outcomes and further study activities of graduates.